 You can do this by:

-If you pay off more than 5% extra, you’ll be charged a lump sum repayment fee, and potentially also a fixed rate break cost.
+If you pay off more than 5% extra, you could be charged a lump sum repayment fee, and potentially also a fixed rate break cost.

 If you want the option to make extra repayments, you might be better to keep part of your loan on a variable rate — you can make extra repayments on this part whenever you like.

-To make an extra payment or change your regular payments, call 0800 000 654, 8am to 6pm Monday to Friday.
+To make an extra payment or change your regular payments, contact our home loan team.

 When the fixed term is up